 Our results show that the estimates obtained using the SDM model, taking into account spatial effects, make it possible to reveal the influence on employment in the informal sector of the variable "average annual number of enterprises and organizations in the city or region", as well as spatial lags of the variables "average time of job search unemployed "and" the share of unemployed looking for work 12 months. and more", which was not possible in the case of model estimation without including spatial effects.
-The statistical significance of the corresponding coefficients in the SDM model, taking into account spatial effects, allows us to draw the following conclusions: First, the growth of the average annual number of enterprises and organizations in the region contributes to a decrease in the level of informal employment in this region.
-Second, with an increase in the average time of finding a job for the unemployed in neighboring regions, the level of informal employment in other regions increases.
+The statistical significance of the corresponding coefficients in the SDM model, taking into account spatial effects, allows us to draw the following conclusions: First, the growth of the average annual number of enterprises and organizations in the region contributes to a decrease in the level of informal employed in neighboring regions, the level of informal employment in other regions increases.
 Third, an increase in the share of unemployed looking for work 12 months and more, the city or region increases the level of informal employment in neighboring cities or regions.